-We are pleased to present you with this draft copy of the new Town of View Royal Parks Master Plan.
+We are pleased to present you with the new Town of View Royal Parks Master Plan.

 This Plan builds on the previous draft Parks and Trail Plan (2007) along with the comments and suggestions of engaged community members, direction from staff, and research on "state of the art" park planning across many jurisdictions.